 Transcripts and exam scores for newly admitted students are evaluated, processed and posted during the Initial Transfer Credit Review period.
-For students admitted in the fall, this period runs through the end of December; for students admitted for spring, it runs from early November to mid-February.
+For students admitted in the fall, this period runs from June to mid-November; for students admitted for spring, it runs from November to mid-February.

 During the Initial Transfer Credit Review period:

-Transcripts are evaluated for satisfaction of the American History & Institutions and Foreign Language (College of Letters & Science only) requirements.
+Transcripts are reviewed for the American History & Institutions requirements.

-Due to the volume of transcripts reviewed during the Initial Transfer Credit Review period, we cannot accept requests for expedited credit processing.
+Due to the volume of transcripts reviewed during the Initial Transfer Credit Review period, we do not accept requests for expedited credit processing.
 If by the end of the review period, you see errors or missing transfer credit, let us know by opening a CSC case.

 Transcripts are posted on an ongoing base.
 In general, students should expect posting of credit within 2-4 weeks once the transcript has arrived to Berkeley, and is scanned in our student system.